Rocko's Modern Life: Overview

 In November 1992, two months before the production of season 1 of Rocko's Modern Life, Murray's first wife died by suicide.
 Murray had often blamed his wife's suicide on the show being picked up.
 He said, "It was always an awful connection because I look at Rocko as such a positive in my life."
 He felt that he had emotional and physical "unresolved issues" when he moved to Los Angeles, describing the experience as participating in a "marathon with my pants around my ankles."
 Murray initially believed that he would create one season, move back to the San Francisco Bay Area, and "clean up the loose ends I had left hanging."
 When Nickelodeon approved of new seasons, he felt surprised by the offer; Nickelodeon renewed the series for its second season in December 1993.
+During the early stages of Rocko's Modern Life, Murray struggled to feel humorous while privately grieving his wife's death.
+Despite this, colleagues described him as notably selfless during production.
+According to Marsh, Murray was aware of his own emotional strain and sometimes withdrew in isolation.
+Nevertheless, he remained committed to shielding the creative team from external pressures, ensuring they were not blamed or interrupted, and consistently supported their work from behind the scenes.